strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

               value: "strimzi-cluster-operator-0-43-0"
 ```

-[The documentation](https://strimzi.io/docs/operators/latest/deploying#deploying-cluster-operator-to-watch-whole-cluster-str) then says we need to create several additional (Cluster)Roles and bindings.
+[The documentation](https://strimzi.io/docs/operators/latest/deploying#deploying-cluster-operator-to-watch-whole-cluster-str) then says we need to create several additional `ClusterRoleBindings`.
-We can add these to the base install resources by using the `--dry-run=client` and `-o yaml` flags for the `kubectle create` command to output the resource files to yaml format and then send that to a file.
+We can add these to the base install resources by using the `--dry-run=client` and `-o yaml` flags for the `kubectl create` command to output the resource files to yaml format and then send that to a file.
 For example:

 ```shell